 You can also add a few scoops of collagen to your:

 - soups (see collagen soup recipes)

 Basically, you can add collagen to pretty much anything.
-Learn more about the various ways to take collagen.
+Learn more about how to take collagen powder.

 Go ahead, heat that collagen, and enjoy